Vanshikaduggal/Vanshikaduggal/README.md

 ###

-<p align="left">•🎓 Education: Pursuing Bachelor of Engineering in Computer Science at Chitkara University Institute of Engineering & Technology</p>
+<p align="left">•🎓 Education: Pursuing Bachelor of Engineering in Computer Science at Chitkara University Institute of Engineering & Technology<br>•🔭 Currently building web apps with modern tools and scalable backends.<br>•🤔 Always looking to refine real-time features and optimize performance.<br>•💡 Passionate about creating intuitive user experiences and seamless integrations.<br>•🌍 Keen on contributing to open-source projects and staying updated with tech trends.</p>

 ###